C# Multidimensional Array

 000

-Using GetLength method with parameter.
-The GetLength instance method is available on all constructed array types.
-To use the GetLength method, pass it one parameter that is the dimensions of the array you want to get the length of.
-A three-dimensional array has three allowed values, and you can access the dimension 0, dimension 1, and dimension 2.
+GetLength.
+This method is available on all constructed array types.
+To use the GetLength method, pass it one parameter.
+This parameter is the dimension of the array you want to check.

-Unfortunately, in the C# language, two-dimensional arrays and all multi-dimensional arrays are slower than one-dimensional arrays to access elements in.
+Unfortunately, in the C# language, two-dimensional arrays and all multi-dimensional arrays are slower than one-dimensional arrays when accessing elements.
 Instead, jagged arrays can be used.